Software supply chain: Software Bill of Materials

 An SBOM allows builders to make sure open-source and third-party software components are up to date and respond quickly to new vulnerabilities.
 Buyers and other stakeholders can use an SBOM to perform vulnerability or license analysis, which can be used to evaluate and manage risk in a product.

-While many companies use a spreadsheet for general BOM management, there are additional risks and issues in an SBOM written to a spreadsheet.
+While many companies use a spreadsheet for general BOM management, there are additional risks and issues in an SBOM written to a spreadsheet, such as the inability to automatically enrich it with vulnerability data or integrate it into security toolchains.
 It is best practice for SBOMs to be collectively stored in a repository that can be part of other automation systems and easily queried by other applications.